 South Bend Green Corps helps residents improve financial stability and the environmental quality of their home.
 Green Corps members evaluate homes for utility savings opportunities, install basic efficiency measures, and educate residents in energy basics.
 Green Corps members will work with residents to navigate other City and community programs related to housing and utilities.

-Applications open February 2019 and will be on-going.
+Applications opened February 2019 and are ongoing.
 Open to residents city-wide who meet income eligibility; renters must obtain their landlord’s written permission.
+Apply by calling 311.

 South Bend Green Corps is an AmeriCorps State program in partnership with Serve Indiana.